SahilSharma1212/finance-tracker/README.md

 Copy
 Edit
 NEXT_PUBLIC_API_URL=http://your-api-url
-Replace your-api-url with the URL of your backend API that serves transaction data.
+Replace your-api-url with the URL of your backend API that serves transaction data and budgeting data.

 Run the development server: